 - (19) Change of Business Ownership.
 If your business changes ownership, you must record and report work-related injuries and illnesses only for the time you owned the establishment.
 You must transfer the records to the new owner.
 The new owner must save all records of the establishment kept by the prior owner, but need not update or correct the records of the prior owner. - (20) Employee Involvement.
-You must involve your employees and their representatives in the recordkeeping system. - (a) Inform each employee of how they are to report an injury or illness to you. - (b) Provide limited access to your injury and illness records for your employees and their representatives. - (A) Your employees, former employees, their personal representatives, and their authorized collective bargaining representatives have the right to access the OSHA injury and illness records, with some limitations, as below. - (i) A personal representative is anybody designated in writing by the employee or former employee.
-It also is the legal representative of a deceased or legally incapacitated employee. - (c) When an employee, former employee, personal representative, or authorized employee representative asks for copies of your current or stored OSHA 300 Log(s) for an establishment the employee or former employee has worked in, you must give the requester a copy of the relevant OSHA 300 Log(s) by the end of the next business day. - (A) You must leave the names on the 300 Log.
+You must involve your employees and their representatives in the recordkeeping system. - (a) Inform each employee of how they are to report an injury or illness to you. - (b) Provide limited access to your injury and illness records for your employees and their representatives. - (c) Your employees, former employees, their personal representatives, and their authorized collective bargaining representatives have the right to access the OSHA injury and illness records, in accordance with (d) through (h) below.

+Note: A personal representative is anybody designated in writing by the employee or former employee, as well as the legal representative of a deceased or legally incapacitated employee.

+- (d) When an employee, former employee, personal representative, or authorized employee representative asks for copies of your current or stored OSHA 300 Log(s) for an establishment the employee or former employee has worked in, you must give the requester a copy of the relevant OSHA 300 Log(s) by the end of the next business day. - (e) You must leave the names on the 300 Log.
 However, to protect the privacy of injured and ill employees, do not record the employee's name on the OSHA 300 Log for certain "privacy concern cases."